What is Ethereum?

-For example, a smart contract could technically say, “pay Jane $10 if she submits a 1000 word article on goats by September 15, 2018,” and it would pay Jane once the conditions are met.
+For example, a smart contract could technically say, “pay Jane $10 if she submits a 1000-word article on goats by September 15, 2018,” and it would pay Jane once the conditions are met.

 Many smart contracts are extremely complex.
 They all allow dapps to connect to the blockchain.

 Most of us have a pretty good understanding of what an application (app) is.
-An app is program written to fulfil a particular purpose of the user.
+An app is a program written to fulfil a particular purpose of the user.
 We use apps to check our bank balance or scroll through pictures.

 Now take this definition and *decentralise* it.
-Dapps serve similar functions, but run on an entire network of nodes rather than a central source.
+Dapps serve similar functions but run on an entire network of nodes rather than a central source.

 Successful dapps include Augur and OmiseGO.
 Augur’s goal is to utilise a decentralised network to create a forecasting tool using prediction markets.
-OmiseGO’s vision is to solve problems of financial firms by enabling decentralised exchange on a blockchain.
+OmiseGO’s vision is to solve the problems of financial firms by enabling decentralised exchange on a blockchain.